 - Indeed expect the rule to roll out over time across the rest of their portfolio, too

-She seemed to suggest that cards like the British Airways Visa Signature® Card which has an offer to earn up to 100,000 Avios and the IHG® Rewards Club Premier Credit Card which has an initial bonus offer of 80,000 points after $2000 spend within 3 months and 5,000 points after you add your first authorized user and make a purchase in the first three months will eventually see 5/24 restrictions applied.
-(Offer expired)
+She seemed to suggest that cards like the British Airways Visa Signature® Card and the IHG® Rewards Club Premier Credit Card which has an initial bonus offer of 80,000 points after $2000 spend within 3 months and 5,000 points after you add your first authorized user and make a purchase in the first three months will eventually see 5/24 restrictions applied.
+(Offers expired)

 Today it’s possible to be approved for those cards if you’ve had 5 or more new card accounts in the last 24 months.
 That may not remain the case, although she didn’t offer a timeline matched to products for when we could see changes occur.

 I should add that the detail of when any given product will change over its policy may be below Ms. Gillin’s pay grade so data points will still matter including on the Hyatt card.